ArchiDog1998/Qiushui/README.md

 I am an architectural design researcher with the superpower of programming.
 Here is a bit about me, my most popular projects, and how to get in touch with you.

 ### About me
 - 🦗 Junior computational designer.
-I have 3 years of experience developing plugins for [Grasshopper 3D](https://www.grasshopper3d.com/) (3d procedural modeling plugin for Rhinoceros 3D) and using code to solve architecture professional projects.
+I have 4 years of experience developing plugins for [Grasshopper 3D](https://www.grasshopper3d.com/) (3d procedural modeling plugin for Rhinoceros 3D) and using code to solve architecture professional projects.
 - 🏢 My main industry is Architecture, being a plugin developer for [Revit](https://www.autodesk.com/products/revit/overview), [Rhinoceros 3D](https://www.rhino3d.com/) and so on.
 - 🏛️ I want to focus on the data exchange problems in the whole process of the construction specialty, such as [IFC](https://github.com/buildingSMART/IFC4.3.x-development).
-- 🎮 I am a big fan of Japanese RPGs, especially [Final Fantasy XIV](https://www.finalfantasyxiv.com/) with 1 year of experience developing plugins for it.
 - 💖 I love complex things.
 I'm fascinated by procedural geometry, digital data design, and many other fields of knowledge and creativity.

 ### Codes